 > a reasonable estimate (based on real history)= in-budget work= on-time delivery (the present looks like the past on average)= understanding how long things take > setting appropriate prices (based on cost)

 Weekly GTD reports

 These weekly summary reports help very much with my weekly #GTD review.

 What is different from Toggl?

 Toggl, is another excellent time recorder but time recorded is organised by project.
-Some tasks might be quite long.
-If you don’t do projects but “many tasks” this may generate far too many projects.
+Some tasks might be quite long and if you don’t do projects but “many tasks” this may generate far too many projects.

 - All information is in one place including tracking data, task descriptions are more doable.

 - Recording time and improving estimates contributes to better delivery, more accurate predictions and ultimately better price management.

 - Trello helps to focus on driving forward and organising time while centralising other information resources through attached URLs (or files).